bruhtus/bruhtus.github.io/content/posts/pointer-in-c-warehouse-analogy.md

 - The warehouse key.
 - The keychain with warehouse information on the key.

-Now, before we go further, think of the "warehouse" as data storage (a.k.a memory), the "warehouse key" as the `pointer` in C, and the "keychain" as the `address` that we save in those pointer.
+Before we go further, think of the "warehouse" as data storage (a.k.a memory), the "warehouse key" as the `pointer` in C, and the "keychain" as the `address` that we save in those pointer.
 We can think of the "keychain" as the value of the "key".